expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 ### Manually testing permissions

-Often you want to be able to test what happens when you reject a permission to ensure that it has the desired behavior.
+Often you want to be able to test what happens when a user rejects a permission, to ensure that it has the desired behavior.
 An operating-system level restriction on both iOS and Android prohibits an app from asking for the same permission more than once (you can imagine how this could be annoying for the user to be repeatedly prompted for permissions).
-So in order to test different flows involving permissions, you may need to uninstall and reinstall the Expo app.
-In the simulator this is as easy as deleting the app and expo-cli will automatically install it again next time you launch the project from it.
+So in order to test different flows involving permissions in development, you may need to uninstall and reinstall the Expo client app.
+In the simulator this is as easy as deleting the app, and `expo-cli` will automatically install it again next time you launch the project.

 ### Usage in bare workflow

-`expo-permissions` includes the shared infrastructure for handling system permissions, on iOS, it does not include the code specific to particular permissions.
+`expo-permissions` includes the shared infrastructure for handling system permissions.
+On iOS, it does not include the code specific to particular permissions.
 For example, if you want to use the `CAMERA_ROLL` permission, you need to install `expo-image-picker` or `expo-media-library`.

 The following table shows you which permissions correspond to which packages.